haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 - Gathering neighbors of a selection
 - Maintaining the conformation of a single chain with a potential gap
 - Generating ambiguous restraints from active and passive residues
-- Generating plans and corresponding restraints
+- Generating planes and corresponding restraints

 As this CLI is more specialized, we have made a [special chapter in this manual](./restraints_cli.md) to explain all the functionalities.